Self-driving cars are not as close as you think – unless you hire a chauffeur.

 When birds flock together closely they look to their neighbors and change their own alignment to closely match their neighbors.
 Cohesion means getting as close to the group as possible but no more, a bird doesn’t lag behind and move out but steers toward the center of the near-by group.
 Separation is the opposite of cohesion in that the bird or anchovy, while desiring cohesion also wants enough distance from each of its neighbors to ensure enough time to react to changes.

 It isn’t long before we have cars that do much of that for us.
-We already have cruise control – cars will go at a set speed.
-In a car of the future we might set maximums instead letting the car set the actual speed based on the actual freeway or street conditions.
-But now we have cheap radar, laser and video sensors that can be deployed to determine where every car in a 360-degree radius is at.
+We already have cruise control – cars will go at a set speed but now we have cheap radar, laser and video sensors that can determine where every car in a 360-degree radius is located.
 With throttle control, accurate sensors, powerful CPUs and electronic steering (already on many models of cars whether folks are aware of it or not), all the elements for flocking behavior are in place.

-Like the passive and active improvements of the past, flocking behavior is going to be an important step toward self-driving automobiles.
+Like the passive and reactive improvements of the past, flocking behavior is going to be an important step toward self-driving automobiles.
+But it is still reactive.
+It can be put in place today if it is desirable.

 But flocking alone isn’t self-driving any more than cruise control is.
 It still requires a driver at the wheel ready to take over when necessary.